 4. Ask to see a full gallery or a wedding album (or 2) before you decide on which wedding photographer to hire.
 Even the most inexperienced photographer will be able to gather 15 quite nice looking photos to put on their website.
 That does not mean they will be able to get you awesome photos in all different lighting situations and a consistent set of photos throughout your wedding day.
 So it’s essential you get to see 1 or several complete galleries or wedding albums.

 6. Determine your photography budget.
 When people start planning their wedding a lot of them are shocked to learn how much things like a venue, catering, a tailored dress and a professional wedding photographer costs.
 Some people even become convinced that wedding professionals simply overcharge when you drop the word “wedding”.
-When doing the maths, and considering a big chunk of what a couple pays goes towards running a photography business and doesn’t end up in the photographers’ pocket to begin with, some photographers get upset and write entire blogposts about where each euro/dollar/pound ends up.
+When doing the maths, and considering a big chunk of what a couple pays goes towards running a photography business and doesn’t end up in the photographers’ pocket to begin with, some photographers get upset and write entire blogposts about where each euro, dollar and pound ends up.
 But it’s really simple: I’m a wedding photographer, that’s what I do for a living.
 I commit all my time to create beautiful images and a great relationship with my clients.
-I can’t shoot more than 15 full day weddings in a years time if I want to do both those things properly.
+I can’t shoot more than 15 full day weddings in a years time (only 10 of them in high season) if I want to do both those things properly.
 When a couple hires me to shoot their wedding they pay about a 15th part of my yearly salary (+ the costs of running a business).

 Still, if you don’t have the budget to hire an experienced professional wedding photographer you still have options.
 You could ask a friend/family member (although that will rob them of attending your wedding as a guest).
-Or you could hire a photographer who is just starting out and take the risk that they’ll screw up but even the most inexperienced photographer is able to make 1 or 2 good photos.
-This does involve several more risks though: once a couple called me 1 week before their wedding because their original photographer had cancelled and didn’t give them any replacement or even a recommendation for another photographer.
-If you book a professional they, or at least I, will make sure another photographer will be there in the very rare case (I’ve never missed a wedding yet) that I’m physically not able to come to your wedding.
+Or you could hire a photographer who is just starting out, because even the most inexperienced photographer is able to make 1 or 2 good photos.
+This does involve several risks though: once a couple called me 1 week before their wedding because their original photographer had cancelled and didn’t give them any replacement or even a recommendation for another photographer.
+If you book a professional they (or at least I) will make sure another photographer will be there in the very rare case (I’ve never missed a wedding in 8 years of my business) that I’m physically not able to come to your wedding.
 Then there’s a plethora of other things that can go wrong.
-Their camera could break during your wedding (I always bring at least 2), their memory card could be corrupted or accidentally erased (I work with camera’s that have 2 card slots so your photos will always be saved on 2 memory cards) or their hard disc could die after they’ve erased their memory cards and before they delivered your images (I store all my edited and unedited photos in multiple places).
+Their camera could break during your wedding (I always bring at least 2), their memory card could be corrupted or accidentally erased (I work with camera’s that have 2 card slots so all your photos will always be saved on 2 memory cards) or their hard disc could die after they’ve erased their memory cards and before they delivered your images (I store all my edited and unedited photos in multiple on and off-site places).
 Of course those people starting out can be very passionate photographers and also be utterly talented too!
 I’m just saying that if you have the budget, you might want to think twice about saving on your photographer.

 7. How many photographers do you want?

 Do you want 1 or 2 photographers?
 Not every photographer is comfortable with bringing a second shooter.
 However, having 2 photographers has a lot of pros.
+I almost always bring a Wit Photography team member nowadays.
 Read more about the advantages of having 2 photographers here.

 8. Do you like the person behind the camera?

 It’s really important that you understand, like and get along with your wedding photographer.
 They’ll be with you your entire wedding day!
 You don’t want to spend it with someone who you don’t like, don’t get or even annoys you.
 So please go and talk (this can be on the phone or through skype too) to the photographer you are considering.
 And if you get married in a country where they speak another language then your own, make sure you find a photographer that speaks your native language (or speaks English very well, if you are comfortable enough with English yourself).
-You can take a photographer with you from your own country or google on ‘your language speaking’ + ‘country/city/location you’re getting married in‘ to find if there’s a local photographer who speaks your language.
+You can take a photographer with you from your own country or try to find a local photographer who speaks your language.

 Some brides prefer to have a woman as their photographer as they find it a bit awkward to have a man capturing their getting ready (I know I would if I’m honest).